nilmtk/nilmtk/docs/source/fileformats.rst

 starting from 1.  ``sensor<j>`` belongs to ``ElecMeter`` instance ``<j>`` (i.e. we use the same number).

+Physical quantities are defined in the metadata.
+We always use SI units or SI derived units.  e.g. Watts (not kW).

 Some ElecMeters measure multiple phases (e.g. for a 3-phase mains supply) or legs (e.g. north American homes often have a single phase mains supply split into two 120 volt legs).
 In this case, a single